VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 • Scale up vertically (adding more vCPU/Memory), not horizontally (adding more nodes).

-Use the configuration which has the least number of nodes.
+Use the configuration with the fewest nodes.

 Example: For 352,000 objects, deploy as 4 Extra Large nodes instead of 10 Large nodes.
 You will save almost half the CPU.